zendframework/zf2-documentation/docs/languages/en/modules/zend.http.client.rst

          |rfc3986strict  |Whether to strictly adhere to RFC 3986 (in practice, this means replacing '+' with '%20')                                                                                           |boolean        |FALSE                                |
          +---------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------------+-------------------------------------+

+The options are also passed to the adapter class upon instantiation, so the same array or ``Zend\Config\Config`` object) can be used for adapter configuration.
+See the :ref:`Zend Http Client adapter section<zend.http.client.adapters>` for more information on the adapter-specific options available.

 .. _zend.http.client.methods: